 Pharisees, perhaps?
 Those guys seemed to hate everyone and kept impossible standards.
 Maybe the Old Testament Israelites with endless rules who wouldn’t let anyone unclean into the temple?
 Certainly.

 The character I think of may surprise you.
 King David.
-Yep, the King who was a man after God’s own heart.
-What am I talking about?
+Yep, the king who was a man after God’s own heart.
 In 2 Samuel when David is about to set up shop as king, the Jebusites deterred him by putting the blind and lame at the gate so he could not enter without defiling himself.
 2 Samuel 5:8 reads: And David said on that day, “Whoever would strike the Jebusites, let him get up the water shaft to attack ‘the lame and the blind,’ who are hated by David‘s soul.”
 Therefore it is said, “The blind and the lame shall not come into the house.”

 Woah.
 A man after God’s own heart HATES the lame and blind in his SOUL?
 Those verses pierce my heart.
-I admit that I bring up the laundry list of David’s other sins– pride, adultery, murder, ignoring his daughter’s rape… this man is supposed to be after God’s own heart?!
+Considering the list of David’s other sins– pride, adultery, murder, ignoring his daughter’s rape… this man is supposed to be after God’s own heart?!
 How on Earth?!

 “And you and your sons and your servants shall till the land for him and shall bring in the produce, that your master’s grandson may have bread to eat.
 But Mephibosheth your master’s grandson shall always eat at my table.”